mt-server-tools/minetest-registry/specifications/web_api.md

 	unknown_server -- the target server is unknown (code 2)

+	unkown_artifact -- the artifact could not be found (code 3)

 ### `status`

+Type: GET

 Request the player profile status for a given server, by name.